How to Switch Homeowners Insurance

 1. Shop for a New Homeowners Insurance Policy

 First and foremost, before making any commitments, do your research.
 Take the time to explore a number of insurance websites.
 Compare insurance quotes, check out their discounts page and be mindful of how easy or difficult it is to navigate their site.
+Can you switch mid year?
 Can you make a claim online?
 Can you pay your bill online?
 Do they have an app, like MyAmFam, where you can easily access your insurance cards and view your coverage?
 All of these are significant details to consider when deciding who you want as your insurance provider.
 Insurance is more than just paying your premium on time — it’s about having a positive experience that will give you confidence you’ll be taken care of if you face the unexpected.

-Our home insurance checklist highlights everything you need to know, step by step, about key questions to ask your agent, information to gather and important coverage to consider.
+At American Family Insurance, our agents are experts — they’ll guide you through the switching process to make things as smooth as possible for you.
+In the meantime, our home insurance checklist highlights everything you need to know, step by step, about key questions to ask your agent, information to gather and important coverage to consider.

 2. Choose a New Provider and Sign the Paperwork